Fraud and corruption control

 Under the PID Act, a disclosure of information is a public interest disclosure if it meets all three of the following requirements:

 - The information tends to show, or the discloser believes on reasonable grounds that the information tends to show, one or more instances of ‘disclosable conduct.’
 ‘Disclosable conduct’ for the purposes of the PID Act includes a wide range of wrongful conduct engaged in by an agency, a public official in connection with their position as a public official, or by a contracted service provider for a Commonwealth contract in connection with entering into or giving effect to that contract.
-It includes, but is not limited to, conduct that:
+Conduct includes, but is not limited to:

 ‘Disclosable conduct’ does not include personal disagreements with a policy, proposed policy or expenditure related to a policy or proposed policy of the Commonwealth Government.